NewstellerBot/aide/README.md

 yarn
 ```

+3. Create and populate `.env` file.
+You can take a look at `.env.example` to populate the actual `.env` file.

-3. Run the development server
+4. Run the development server

 ```bash
 yarn start